 I’ll never forget when I was 21 I went to buy a car and couldn’t get financing.
 Not because I had bad credit, but because I had no credit at all.
-Up until that point in my life I paid cash for everything.
-I didn’t realize having no credit would prevent me from getting any type of loan.
+Up until that point in my life, I paid cash for everything.
+I never realized having no credit would prevent me from getting any type of loan.
 I just assumed everyone started with good credit and either improved it or destroyed it.
 That clearly wasn’t the case, so I had to learn how to establish credit with no credit history.

 1. Financial Responsibility